LangProc/langproc-2017-lab/3-codegen/readme.md

 The test script `./test_interpreter.sh` applies the interpreter to a number of different input programs in `test/programs`, and checks that the outputs and results are correct.
+Note that by default one of the tests [already passes](#43), as the skeleton interpreter already handles numbers.

 Basic Part 2 (30%): Code generation